lancewood1/cloud-native-course-errata/README.md

 ```
 Folks,

-My name is Sang Shin.
+My name is <Instructor-Name>.
 I will be the instructor of the 2-day
 "GAIA Cloud Native Application with Spring Cloud" training,
-which starts on Oct.
-16th (Tuesday) at JPMC campus in Jersey City.
+which starts on <Date> at JPMC campus in <City>.

 A few items I would like to communicate before the training: